 Dr. Carol Liao recently joined the Allard School of Law from the Faculty of Law at the University of Victoria.
 Dr. Liao specializes in business law, corporate governance, economic analysis of law, and the emerging field of social enterprise law.
 She earned a Ph.D./S.J.D. from the University of Toronto and UBC (Joint Program).
 Prior to her graduate studies, Dr. Liao was a senior associate in the Mergers and Acquisitions Group of Shearman & Sterling LLP (New York).

-Click here for a recent interview with Dr. Carol Liao.
+An interview with Dr. Carol Liao

 Dr. Cristie Ford is Associate Professor at the Allard School of Law and Director of the Centre for Business Law.
 Her research interests include regulatory theory, securities regulation, and administrative law.
 Dr. Ford practiced in New York for six years prior to coming to Allard Law.

-Click here for a recent interview with Dr. Cristie Ford.
+An interview with Dr. Cristie Ford

 Pitman Potter is Professor of Law and Director of Chinese Legal Studies at the Allard School of Law.
 His teaching and research focus on PRC and Taiwan law and policy in the areas of foreign trade and investment, dispute resolution, property law, contracts, business regulation, and human rights.